damianoneill/healthbot/docs/kafka.md

 For e.g. ptp.mx960-1.protocol.ptp.ptp-lock-status.ptp-lock-status, if we wanted the messages to be routed to a preexisting Topic then we could have supplied this in the configuration Topic field above.

+> In Kafka, Topics can be auto-created if they don't exist, Healthbot is leveraging this Kafka capability when no Topic is specified in the Healthbot Kafka Notification configuration, for further information see [Kafka auto.create.topics.enable](https://kafka.apache.org/documentation/#basic_ops_add_topic).

-At this point we have created a configuration within Healthbot for a specific Kafka Cluster / Topic, we now need to associate with a Device Group.
+At this point we have created a configuration within Healthbot for a specific Kafka Cluster / Topic, we now need to associate this with a Device Group.

 To associate a Kafka connection with a Device Group, navigate to the Dashboard page and select your Device Groups name.